wyn-cmd/pyvault/README.md

 # pyvault
-A secure AES-256 file encryptor that utilises two passwords
+A secure AES-256 file encryptor that utilises a password and seed.

 # modules
 os,sys,hashlib,getpass,pyAesCrypt